ArgoRobots/Sales-Tracker-website/README.md

 This will download all required dependencies into the `vendor/` folder.

-> Note: The `vendor/` folder has been removed from the repository and is ignored via `.gitignore`.
-Always use `composer install` to set up dependencies.

 ## Publishing a new version of Argo Sales Tracker
+1. Create a new folder in `resources/downloads/versions` named whatever the version number is
+1. Upload the new .exe and the language folder to this new directory

-1. Update the version in the files 'download.php' and 'update.xml' to the same version as the .exe file.
+2. Update the version number in `update.xml`
-2. Upload the new .exe file to resources/downloads
+3. Add the new version to whats-new/index.php